Big-screen veterans Joan Collins & Lauren Bacall voice their views on Nicole Kidman’s alleged Movie Legend status

 Danny Houston, Cameron Bright, Alison Elliott, Lauren Bacall, and Nicole Kidman Birth movie image: New Line Cinema.

-“Joan Collins & Lauren Bacall Quotes: What Exactly Is Nicole Kidman’s Movie Legend Status?” last updated in December 2022.
+“Joan Collins + Lauren Bacall Quotes Re: Nicole Kidman’s Stardom” last updated in September 2023.